 Definition of Portuguese in English:

-Relating to Portugal or its people or language.
+Of or relating to Portugal or its people or language.

 - His first task on arriving in Mozambique was to do a Portuguese language training course so he could converse with the local people.